wagslane/blog/content/posts/developers-learn-to-say-no.md

 In theory, it goes like this:

-1. Product team knows how much business value feature X will bring to the company: (A).
+1. The Product team knows how much business value feature X will bring to the company: (A).
-2. Engineering team knows how long feature X will take to release: (B).
+2. The Engineering team knows how long feature X will take to release: (B).
 3. The two parties talk it over, perform an `A/B` calculation, and the product team decides whether or not building the feature is a worthwhile investment of resources.

 There are several things that can go wrong here, but the least obvious, and perhaps most dangerous, is that **engineer's egos are attached to the estimates**.
 As a result, estimates are often too short, and business decisions are made using less-than-ideal data.
-This can be exacerbated by the fact that product manager's egos are attached to their new feature ideas, meaning that "A" in the A/B calculation is larger than it should be while "B" is smaller than it should be.
+This can be exacerbated by the fact that product managers' egos are attached to their new feature ideas, meaning that "A" in the A/B calculation is larger than it should be while "B" is smaller than it should be.
 The end result is features being built that should have been identified earlier as bad investments.

-When an eager product manager is telling you that a cool new feature will double the companies revenues, it can be hard to have the guts to tell them the truth about how long you think it will take to build.
+When an eager product manager is telling you that a cool new feature will double the company's revenues, it can be hard to have the guts to tell them the truth about how long you think it will take to build.
 You may be tempted to tell them it can be done faster than you think.
 You'll just work extra hard, maybe even on weekends, in order to deliver on time, right?

 **Please don't shorten your estimates due to business pressures.**

-It's better for everyone if your estimates are as close to the mark as they can be, because that will result in the best business decisions being made.
+It's better for everyone if your estimates are as close to the mark as they can be because that will result in the best business decisions being made.
 Hell, if your company culture is a toxic one, you might even need to *pad* your estimates.
 While exaggerating estimates isn't the best way to run a product organization, if you have a management team that doesn't know how to manage well, it can be necessary to protect yourself and your team.

 While trying to be helpful it can be very tempting to over-promise, but the best developers give the most realistic timelines they can so they can be confident about their ability to deliver.